 What Can I Expect?

 If you are interested in clinical supervision, we will meet to see if we are a good fit.
 If we agree to work together, I will have you sign a supervision agreement that describes our mutual responsibilities.
-We will meet on a regular basis at my office.
-I may ask you to attend specific continuing education activities, read books and articles, bring in audio or video tapes, etc. One of the challenges about supervising in private practice is that our offices are not in the same building.
+We will meet on a regular basis.
+I may ask you to attend specific continuing education activities, read books and articles, supply audio or video recordings of your work, etc. One of the challenges about supervising in private practice is that our offices are not in the same building.
 It can be very comforting for new therapists to know that their supervisor is right down the hallway.
 Since we won't have that luxury, I will give you my cell and office phone number, so that I am as accessible to you as possible.
 I am an approved supervisor so your hours of supervision will count towards licensure.
 If you are interested in clinical case consultation, we can meet regularly or on an as needed basis, whichever will work better for you.

 In Washington state, you must be directly supervised by an approved supervisor to become a licensed mental health counselor, social worker or marriage and family therapist.
 The Department of Health requires that the approved supervisor is the one who actually provides the service, and they audit a certain percentage of approved supervisors to make sure that they meet the requirements.

-You must complete thirty-six hours of continuing education (CE) credits before submitting your licensure packet to the Department of Health in Washington state.
-The 36 hours must include 6 hours of continuing education in law and ethics.
-Recently a new law requires mental health professionals receive 6 hours of training every 6 years in suicide assessment, treatment and management, as part of their continuing education requirement, starting in 2014.
+You must complete eighteen of continuing education (CE) credits before submitting your licensure packet to the Department of Health in Washington state.
+Of these hours, there must be six hours of continuing education in law and ethics.
+Additionally mental health professionals must receive 6 hours of training every 6 years in suicide assessment, treatment and management, as part of their continuing education requirement.
 It is best to start accumulating these CE hours early rather than waiting to the last minute.
 You have worked hard to get this far.
 You do not want to postpone getting licensed simply because you don't have the requisite CE's.

 I am only able to respond to a small proportion of the phone calls that I receive (usually just current clients), because I do not have an office assistant.
 I am able to respond to emails quickly throughout the week.
 I review all of my phone messages, so rest assured that I have registered and appreciated what you had to say even if I was not able to respond by phone.